Liarinn/LFA-laboratories-/laboratory 1/REPORT_TEMPLATE.md

 |||Project Implementation|||

 Armed with a solid understanding of formal languages, grammars, and finite automata, we embark on the implementation of our language processing system.
 By leveraging these theoretical concepts, we aim to build a robust framework capable of generating valid strings and performing language recognition tasks.

+Objectives:
+a.
+Implement a type/class for your grammar;

+b.
+Add one function that would generate 5 valid strings from the language expressed by your given grammar;

+c.
+Implement some functionality that would convert and object of type Grammar to one of type Finite Automaton;

+d.
+For the Finite Automaton, please add a method that checks if an input string can be obtained via the state transition from it;

+Results:
+ba
+bddddba
+acdddbddbdbdbdbddba
+acddbdba
+aca

+String 'error':    False
+String 'ba':    True
+String 'aca':    True
+String 'abbddba':    False